antisynthesis/unclaude/README.md

 - AI assistance markers

 **Safety measures:**
-- Requires confirmation prompt before rewriting (always asks, even without `--interactive`)
+- Scans commit history first to detect AI traces
+- Only prompts for confirmation if changes are actually needed
 - Checks for unstaged changes and aborts if found
-- Only runs in dry-run mode without prompting
-- Displays warning about permanent, destructive nature
+- Displays clear warning about permanent, destructive nature
+- Dry-run mode shows what would be changed without prompting

+The tool will NOT prompt or attempt rewriting if no AI traces are found in your commit history.
 History rewriting is permanent and destructive.
 Always use `--dry-run` first to preview changes.

 ## Requirements